Follow our five top tips to breeze through Clearing and get onto the right course for you.

 - Make the call yourself – don’t ask a parent, teacher or friend to call for you unless you absolutely must.

 - Think about what useful questions you could ask to make yourself appear inquisitive and interested, such as what accommodation you’re entitled to, bursaries you could apply for, and open day dates.

 - Have an idea of what to say to sell yourself, think about your qualities and experience.
 You may be looking at a different course from your original application, or exploring a new subject area.
-If this is the case try to call the univeristy before results day, to let them know what subject area you are interested in and why.
+If this is the case let the university know what subject area you are interested in and why.
 They will then be able to tell you what courses they offer in this area.

 - Have all your details ready.
 If you've applied through UCAS, you’ll need your UCAS Personal ID (if you haven't applied through UCAS, don't worry), details of all your qualifications and exam results to date (including A level, AS level, BTEC, GCSE or equivalent results) and login details for UCAS Track.
 You could also have some extra information ready such as notes on the course/university you’re applying for and any questions you want to ask.
 Some courses might require you to have a telephone interview with a lecturer, so having this information to hand will help you feel prepared for this.

 - Have a notepad on hand to record notes from the conversation.
 You’ll want to record important information such as the person’s name, job title, deadlines and a summary of what you discussed.

 - If you receive a verbal offer, ask for written confirmation via email and check how long the offer stands for.

 If the first few universities you call don’t work out, stay positive and keep calling.
 If your first choice says no, give them another call later in the day as entry requirements can change during Clearing and you may get offered a place.